lonnieezell/forum-example/_docs/modules.md

 # Modules

-Modules are the core building blocks of the Vox forum application.
+Modules are the core building blocks of the Koru forum application.
 Each module encapsulates a specific feature or set of related features, allowing for a modular and extensible architecture.
 This is built on top of CodeIgniter 4's modular support and extends it to allow for dynamic enabling/disabling of modules as well as addon modules.

 ## Module Structure